taibuharoub/learn-productivity/11-css/01-css-for-developers/02-fundamentals-recap/README.md

 ```

 There is no significant difference in terms of performance between these two examples. `::before` and :`:after` are really just **secret spans, nothing more.
 It's syntactic sugar**.

+## 6. Combinators

+When you think about it, the humble `<a>` tag has a lot of different hats to wear.
+The same element needs to handle navigation links in a header, as well as inline links in an article.

+What if we wanted to only style navigation links?
+Well, we could do that using a combinator, see example `./04-combinators/index.html`

+By putting a space between `nav` and `a`, we're combining two selectors in a very specific way: **we're saying that the styles should only apply to a tags that are nested within nav tags**.
+The first two links in the snippet qualify, but the last one doesn't.

+The term `combinator` refers to a **character that combines multiple selectors**.
+In this case, the `space character` combines `nav` and `a` to create a descendant selector.
+The `descendant selector` will apply to all descendants, no matter how deeply nested they are

+In CSS, we can differentiate between children and descendants.
+Think of a family tree: a child is only one level down from the parent.
+A descendant might be 1 level down (child), 2 levels down (grandchild), 3 levels down

+Tip:

+- The greater than symbol (`>`) will target only children that are direct descendants (it has to be a direct child)

+Note:

+- If you have just have a `space` between the two things, then it will target any descendant anywhere down the tree, when you add the greater than symbol/(`>`) this will only look for direct children